How to fix an iPhone that’s not connecting to Wi-Fi

 Next to the Airplane Mode setting, toggle the switch to Off.

 Even if Airplane Mode is already disabled, turning it on and switching it back off again may fix your Wi-Fi connection issue.
-Sometimes, it can even help speed up your iOS internet connection.
+Sometimes, it can even help speed up your iOS internet connection by having your iPhone re-sync with your Wi-Fi network.

 Here’s how to forget a Wi-Fi network on your iPhone or iPad: